ashish416/Musify/README.md

 # Musify

 A modern, responsive Spotify clone built with React and Vite.
-Musicfy delivers a seamless music browsing experience, mirroring the core functionalities of the popular streaming service.
+Musify delivers a seamless music browsing experience, mirroring the core functionalities of the popular streaming service.
 This project served as a comprehensive trail to explore and demonstrate proficiency in modern React development, state management, and API integration.

 ## Prerequisites